UofT-DSI/git/assignments/git-assignment.md

 ## Tasks
 ### Task 1
-Upload your Git Assignment 2 commits to GitHub.
+Upload your Git Homework 2 commits to GitHub.

 1. Fork the following repo: https://github.com/dtxe/DSI_git_assignment
-    * This is the same repo you cloned in Git Assignment 2
+    * This is the same repo you cloned in Git Homework 2
-1. Navigate into your local clone of this repo from Assignment 2
+1. Navigate into your local clone of this repo from Homework 2
 1. Add your GitHub fork as a tracked remote repository
     * `git remote add myfork <url>`
 1. Push your new commits to your fork